nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/command-endpoint.md

 The operations registry (loaded doing a GET on the Automation service URL) contains the entire information you need to execute operations.

 To execute an operation you should build an operation request descriptor and post it on the operation URL.
 When sending an operation request you must use the `application/json+nxrequest` content type (`application/json` since 5.9.5 is allowed as well).
-Also you need to authenticate your request&nbsp;(using basic authentication) since most of the operations are accessing the Nuxeo repository.
+Also you need to authenticate your request (using basic authentication) since most of the operations are accessing the Nuxeo repository.

 An operation request is a JSON document having the following format: